ReiMowakari/My_Projects/README.md

 Hello everyone!
-This repository will add my experience of writing various projects
+This repository is my training and examples of work.